tytydraco/yessleep/out/Stillwater_Farms_Part_3.md

 He swore under his breath and crossed the room in three quick steps.
 “You’ve wound Hailey up.
 Now you’re sneaking out?
 Jesus, man.”

-“I heard them last night,” I said.
+“I heard them yesterday,” I said.
 “At the barn.
 Silas.
 Harlan.
 Skinning animals into something that wasn’t one animal anymore.
 And they said something about being ready for ‘tomorrow night.’
 That’s tonight.”

 Nick rubbed a hand over his face.
 “You don’t know what you heard.”